Hybrid path-lifting algorithm and Equivalence of Stability results for MRP-based control strategies: Equivalence of stability results in the covering and base spaces

+To shed some light, the controller state $\boldsymbol{\rho}$ can be, for instance, an integral state similar to the one proposed in \cite[Equation 49]{martins2024}.
 Due to the equivalence between the shortest rotational direction available and the MRP set with the lowest norm, MRP-based controllers do not require additional control mechanisms to determine the mentioned direction as it exploits this unique feature to prevent the unwinding phenomenon (see, for instance, \cite{martins2021CDC}).
 Hence, instead of the controller state having a discrete evolution, the attitude representation jumps by selectively transitioning between the original and shadow sets.
 Conversely, hybrid quaternion-based solutions rely on a discrete logic state, whose update depends on the scalar component of the quaternion, to impose the shortest rotation sought (\cite{mayhew2011quaternion, casau2015}).

-The first closed-loop hybrid system, which consists of an interconnection between the rigid-body dynamic model \eqref{eq:AttitudeDynamics}, the output $\boldsymbol{\tau}(\boldsymbol{\vartheta}, \boldsymbol{\omega}, \boldsymbol{\rho}):\mathbb{\bar{R}}^3 \times \mathbb{R}^3 \times \boldsymbol{\Lambda} \mapsto \mathbb{R}^3$ and dynamics \eqref{eq:DynamicsMRPController} of the MRP-based controller, and the hybrid algorithm $\mathcal{H}_{\boldsymbol{\vartheta}}$, is denoted by $\mathcal{H}_{\mathbf{1}}:= \left(\mathbf{C_1}, \mathbf{F_1}, \mathbf{D_1}, \mathbf{G_1}\right)$, has the vector $\mathbf{x_1} := \left(\mathbf{R_1}, \mathbf{\hat{q}}_\mathbf{1}, m_1, \boldsymbol{\omega}_\mathbf{1}, \boldsymbol{\rho}_\mathbf{1}\right) \in \boldsymbol{\chi}_{\mathbf{1}}:= \mathrm{SO}(3) \times \mathbb{S}^3 \times \left\{-1,1\right\} \times \mathbb{R}^3 \times \boldsymbol{\Lambda}$ as state, and is defined as
+The first closed-loop hybrid system, which consists of an interconnection between the rigid-body dynamic model \eqref{eq:AttitudeDynamics}, the output $\boldsymbol{\tau}(\boldsymbol{\vartheta}, \boldsymbol{\omega}, \boldsymbol{\rho}):\mathbb{\bar{R}}^3 \times \mathbb{R}^3 \times \boldsymbol{\Lambda} \mapsto \mathbb{R}^3$ and dynamics \eqref{eq:DynamicsMRPController} of the MRP-based controller, and the hybrid algorithm $\mathcal{H}_{\boldsymbol{\vartheta}}$, is denoted by $\mathcal{H}_{\mathbf{1}}:= \left(\mathbf{C_1}, \mathbf{F_1}, \mathbf{D_1}, \mathbf{G_1}\right)$, has the vector $ \mathbf{x_1} := (\mathbf{R_1}, \mathbf{\hat{q}_1}, m_1, \boldsymbol{\omega}_{\mathbf{1}}, \boldsymbol{\rho}_{\mathbf{1}}) \in \boldsymbol{\chi}_{\mathbf{1}} := \mathrm{SO}(3) \times \mathbb{S}^3 \times \{-1,1\} \times \mathbb{R}^3 \times \boldsymbol{\Lambda}$ as state, and is defined as